Angit16/Dynamic_obstacle_motion_estimation/README.md

 # Dynamic_obstacle_motion_estimation
 I am intersted to estimate motion parameters of a dynamic obstacle which is percieved by a mobile robot using indigenius 3D range sensor.
+The sensor is a nodding 2D lidar comprises of a servo motor that holds a 2D lidar on top of it nd the hole structure nods along pitch.
+In parameter_estimate.m code, we first synchronize the rotation of servo and lidar's scan.
+Then